ptums/cs-210/week3/Coffee-Flowchart-Psuedocode/Flowchart.md

             if(amountSensor <= 10) {

-                // run the drain water into coffee grind basket function drainWaterIntoCofeeBasket();
+                // run the drain water into coffee grind basket function
+                // I'd research using Raspberry Pi for this functionality drainWaterIntoCofeeBasket();
             }else {
               empty = true;